 You’ll need four assemblies for three drums.
 Begin by building the four support assemblies that will connect the 2×4 stringers.
 For simplicity, make them identical and symmetrical.

-The legs are made from 4×6 pressure treated (PT) lumber, with the height of 26-1/4″.
+The legs are made from 4×6 pressure treated (PT) lumber, with a height of 26-1/4″.
 The cross members connecting each leg are made from 2×4 PT and are joined together using dadoes cut.

 Connect The Assemblies

-Using screws attach 2×4’s with the length of 2′ to the inner side of the 2×4’s connecting the legs of assemblies.
-These will serve as spacers giving the drums a snug fit and preventing them from rolling.
+Using screws, attach 2x4s with the length of 2′ to the inner side of the 2×4’s connecting the legs of assemblies.
+These will serve as spacers of your raised planter stand, giving the drums a snug fit and preventing them from rolling.
+This will ensure that your drums are stable and will not move around when you are playing them.

 Cut And Install Drums

 Carefully draw lines on the drums where the cut will be made.
 Cut the drum using a circular saw with carbide tipped blade.
-Once the drums are cut in half, wash them and let dry.
+Once the drums are cut in half, wash them and let them dry.
 Drill holes for drainage.
-Lastly install the drums and fill with soil.
-You can use the 2x4s that connects the legs of the assemblies to add a trellis.
+Lastly, install the drums and fill them with soil.
+You can use the 2x4s that connect the legs of the assemblies to add a trellis.

 Thanks to RushFan for the original idea!